-There are over 300 research papers that document that expressive writing is effective for improving both your mental and physical health.
+There are over 1000 research papers that document that expressive writing in some form is effective for improving both your mental and physical health.
 I have been adamant for a long time that you should write down just negative thoughts – not positive ones.
 That has also been the general feeling of many papers.
 Interestingly enough, I ran across several papers that documented that writing down positive thoughts is equally effective.
 It appears that expressing thoughts and emotions works.
 The debate is how and why it is effective.
 One theory is that it switches your thinking into a slower, more rational mode, than automatic fast thinking.
 For me, writing was the first and only effective strategy that pulled me out of a 15-year tailspin.
 I had been in psychotherapy for 13 years and continued to spiral downward.
 I am an advocate of psychological interventions but they have to be combined with some other tool that helps to calm and re-route the nervous system.

 My first step with every patient is to have them write down his or her thoughts and instantly destroy them.
 Thoughts are only connections between neurons within your brain.
 There is no substance to them – none.
 However, as your body secretes chemicals in response to thoughts, they seem like real and part of your identity.
 Your goal is to bring these thoughts to life as vividly as possible and then separate from them.
 Unhooking from the train Meaningful healing will not occur until you start writing.
 It has been the one common strategy of essentially every patient I have seen go to pain free.
 I ask that patients begin this process before they do much reading, as it is the true beginning of the program.
 Write Your Way Out of Pain